-- 2016 to present: Executive Chairman of Intuit, Inc., a global provider of business and financial management solutions 2008 to 2019: President and Chief Executive Officer of Intuit, Inc. - 2006 to 2007: Senior Vice President and General Manager, Small Business division - 2005 to 2006: Senior Vice President and General Manager, QuickBooks of Intuit, Inc. - 2004 to 2005: Senior Vice President and General Manager, Consumer Tax Group of Intuit, Inc. - 2003 to 2004: Vice President and General Manager of Intuit's Accountant Central and Developer Network of Intuit, Inc. - Prior to 2003: several executive positions, including Senior Vice President of Marketing and Business Development at ADP, Inc.
+- 2016 to present: Executive Chairman of Intuit, Inc., a global provider of business and financial management solutions 2016 to present: Executive Chairman of Intuit, Inc. 2008 to 2019: President and Chief Executive Officer of Intuit, Inc. 2006 to 2007: Senior Vice President and General Manager, Small Business division of Intuit, Inc. 2005 to 2006: Senior Vice President and General Manager, QuickBooks of Intuit, Inc. 2004 to 2005: Senior Vice President and General Manager, Consumer Tax Group of Intuit, Inc. 2003 to 2004: Vice President and General Manager of Intuit's Accountant Central and Developer Network of Intuit, Inc. Prior to 2003: several executive positions, including Senior Vice President of Marketing and Business Development at ADP, Inc.